Illinois Compiled Statutes

 good moral character, be citizens of the United States, have no criminal

-the Board may from time to time prescribe, and shall be required to pass
+the Board may from time to time prescribe so long as persons who have an associate's degree or 60 credit hours at an accredited college or university are not disqualified, and shall be required to pass

 successfully such mental and physical tests and examinations as may be

 prescribed by the Board.
-Notwithstanding any Board rule to the contrary, all persons who meet one of the following requirements are deemed to have met the collegiate educational requirements:
+All persons who meet one of the following requirements are deemed to have met the collegiate educational requirements:

 (i) have been honorably discharged and who have been